+Computational social science is somewhat of a neologism used to describe an emerging interdisciplinary field in which computer science and the social sciences converge.
 However, it has not yet been formally established as a separate field due to many obstacles, such as the very different scientific paradigms and models that the social sciences have with computer science, the insufficient training of social scientists in computational methods, citizens' concerns about the protection of their personal data when those are collected with automated methods such as mobile tracking, data collection from social media etc. (Lazer et al., 2009).

 In the social sciences, computers are used mainly for two reasons: First, to analyze social behavior through simulations and social network analysis, and second, to analyze the content of mass media and especially social media.
-In the field of political science, the use of computers for the collection and analysis of Big Data has mainly been applied to the academic study of political communication (computational communication science) through the development of software for the collection and analysis of data from online websites and social media, through the tracking of internet users with the help of the digital footprint of each of them etc. (Theocharis & Jungherr, 2021).
+In the field of political science, the use of computers for the collection and analysis of big data has mainly been applied to the academic study of political communication (computational communication science) through the development of software for the collection and analysis of data from online websites and social media, through the tracking of internet users with the help of the digital footprint of each of them etc. (Theocharis & Jungherr, 2021).
 Also, apart from academia, computational methods are now increasingly used (especially in the USA as mentioned above) to effectively design candidates' election campaigns through targeted, personalized advertising (Tufekci, 2014), and to assist political decision-making (Kim, 2020).
 This tendency has even been called: computational politics (Haq et al., 2020; Tufekci, 2014).

 In addition to the above, there are also other branches of political science that have begun to use computational social science methods.
-In this chapter, references will be made to several computational social science methods, such as the collection and analysis of text data and machine learning.
+In this paper, references will be made to several computational social science methods such as the collection and analysis of text data and machine learning.